 What is Personal Independence Payment (PIP)?

-Daily living component: you’ll be assessed on things such as your ability to prepare food and drink, wash, dress, go to the toilet, manage health conditions and make financial decisions.
+You’ll be assessed on things such as your ability to prepare food and drink, wash, dress, go to the toilet, manage health conditions and make financial decisions.

 £60 a week

 is the standard rate (2021-22)

 You’ll be assessed on your ability to ‘plan and follow a journey’ and ‘move around’.

 £23.70 a week